Roanoke High School (North Carolina)

-Roanoke High School was a Public School in Martin County, North Carolina.
+Roanoke High School was a public school in Martin County, North Carolina.
 It was one of four high schools in Martin County Schools.
-Because of consolidation, the school's student population was merged with Bear Grass High School in 2010–2011.
-Roanoke High School and Bear Grass High School merged to form South Creek High School in 2010.
+Due to consolidation, the school's student population was merged with Bear Grass High School at the beginning of the 2010–2011 school year.
+The two high schools merged to form South Creek High School in 2010.
+Subsequently, in 2024, the Martin County Board of Education merged South Creek High School and Riverside High School to form Martin County High School.